keepassxreboot/keepassxc/README.md

 [![codecov](https://codecov.io/gh/keepassxreboot/keepassxc/branch/develop/graph/badge.svg)](https://codecov.io/gh/keepassxreboot/keepassxc)
 [![GitHub release](https://img.shields.io/github/release/keepassxreboot/keepassxc)](https://github.com/keepassxreboot/keepassxc/releases/)

-[KeePassXC](https://keepassxc.org) is a modern open-source password manager.
-It is used to store and manage information such as URLs, usernames, passwords, and so on for various accounts on your web and desktop applications.
-KeePassXC stores all data in an encrypted database format while still providing secure access to that information.
-KeePassXC is helpful for people with extremely high demands of secure personal data management.
+[KeePassXC](https://keepassxc.org) is a modern, secure, and open-source password manager that stores and manages your most sensitive information.
+You can run KeePassXC on Windows, macOS, and Linux systems.
+KeePassXC is for people with extremely high demands of secure personal data management.
+It saves many different types of information, such as usernames, passwords, URLs, attachments, and notes in an offline, encrypted file that can be stored in any location, including private and public cloud solutions.
+For easy identification and management, user-defined titles and icons can be specified for entries.
+In addition, entries are sorted in customizable groups.
+An integrated search function allows you to use advanced patterns to easily find any entry in your database.
+A customizable, fast, and easy-to-use password generator utility allows you to create passwords with any combination of characters or easy to remember passphrases.

 ## Quick Start
 The [QuickStart Guide](https://keepassxc.org/docs/KeePassXC_GettingStarted.html) gets you started using KeePassXC on your Windows, macOS, or Linux computer using pre-compiled binaries from the [downloads page](https://keepassxc.org/download).
 Additionally, individual Linux distributions may ship their own versions, so please check your distribution's package list to see if KeePassXC is available.
 Detailed documentation is available in the [User Guide](https://keepassxc.org/docs/KeePassXC_UserGuide.html).

 ## Features List
 KeePassXC has numerous features for novice and power users alike.
-This guide will go over the basic features to get you up and running quickly.
-The User Guide contains more in-depth discussions on the major features in the application.
+Our goal is to create an application that can be used by anyone while still offering advanced features to those that need them.

 ### Basic
-* Create, open, and save databases in the KDBX format (KeePass Compatible)
+* Create, open, and save databases in the KDBX format (KeePass compatible to KDBX4 and KDBX3)
 * Store sensitive information in entries that are organized by groups
 * Search for entries
 * Password generator